borninthedark/blog/content/about/_index.md

 📧 **Email:** [info@princetonstrong.online](mailto:info@princetonstrong.online)

 I’m always excited to **collaborate on DevSecOps projects, discuss cloud automation strategies, and share best practices**.
-If you're looking for **a skilled DevOps Engineer to optimize your cloud infrastructure**, feel free to reach out! 🚀
+If you're looking for **a skilled DevSecOps Engineer to optimize your cloud infrastructure**, feel free to reach out! 🚀